bondarukoleh/html_css_playground/browser_javaScript/info/browser.md

 The `childNodes` (direct children) collection lists all child nodes, including text nodes. \
 `Decedents` - not just child nodes, but all nodes that under some element.
 Children of children and so on. \
 `Siblings` are nodes that are children of the same parent. \
-The next sibling is in `nextSibling` property, and the previous one – in `previousSibling`. \
+The next sibling is in `nextSibling` property, and the previous one – in `previousSibling`.
+But be aware, that nextSibling often will show you the "#text" node with "new line" sign.
+If you need element node - use nextElement sibling \
 The parent is available as `parentNode`.

 ---